eminogrande/emin-expo-mpc-portal/briefing/RULES.md

             *   The purpose of each test (what it verifies).
             *   A simple description of how the test works.
         *   Each task definition in `briefing/tasks/*.md` that introduces or modifies tests (manual or automated) must include a sub-task: `[ ] Document this task's test(s) and their workings in briefing/TESTS.md.`
+    *   **Immediate Post-Change Verification:** After any code modification by Cline, a quick manual check of the directly affected UI/functionality must be performed by the user.
+If the change impacts a file modified by a recent, dependent task, the user should also verify that the prior task's core functionality remains intact.
+Cline will prompt for this verification.

 ---